 CSC is the third oldest of the 10 clubs, and is one of only two regional clubs to have hosted five National Specialty shows: in Reston, VA, 1981; Gaithersburg, MD, 1985; Carlisle, PA, 1998; Frederick, MD, 2007 and Lancaster, PA, 2012.

 Nine Schipperke fanciers got together for dinner on Dec.
 20, 1969, and decided to form a Schipperke club.
 Present at the first meeting were Ben and Carolyn Bemis, Rachel Benton, Nancy Updike, Betty Lafferty, Don and Vera McKeldin, and Don and Mary Nielsen.
-Only Don Nielsen is still involved with the club today.
+Don Nielsen, the last of the original founders and the heart behind the club, died on Jan.
+17, 2020 at age 88.

 In the mid-1970s, Don retired as a captain after 30 years in the U.S. Navy.
 He served during the Korean and Viet Nam wars and worked in Naval Intelligence for two decades.
 He has been to 84 countries, and for a time, he served as chief of the top-secret Task Force 157, which was declassified in the 1990s.